 Social Security automatically includes biological, adopted, and stepchildren to receive benefits in the event that their parent becomes disabled and therefore eligible for SSDI.
 Conditions for children include being under the age of 18 years old and being unmarried.
 Adult children (those age 18 or older) but be under 19 and enrolled in a secondary school (high school).

 Although there are a lot of stipulations that apply for your family to be eligible for social security benefits, it is not impossible.
-If you live in the Cleveland, Ohio area when inquiring about your family’s benefits, be sure to have an attorney guide you through the process and help you get the tools you need to support your loved ones.
+If you live in the Cleveland, Ohio area when inquiring about your family’s benefits, be sure to have a qualified disability attorney guide you through the process and help you get the tools you need to support your loved ones.
+Contact our office today.